pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 A: TODO

+`Q (Dennis): Can you re-weight the prompt component to the ERS model and QCD predictions to get rid of the SIBYLL 2.3d only calculation?`

+A: TODO

 `Q (Stef): Can you explain how the systematics were fit in the unfolding?`

 A: The systematics were fit as nuisance parameters.
 More details are provided :ref:`here <systematic_uncertainties_in_unfolding>`.